francho/hello-cordova/README.md

 Initial setup
 -------------

-After clone the repository you must run this script to install dependencies (you must have installed cordova and bower before)
+After clone the repository you must run this script to install dependencies (install cordova and bower before)

 ```
 #!/bin/sh